-In R/evolution, we will have live zoom calls throughout the month of November to give participants a chance to connect with other members of the group.
+In R/EVOLUTION, we will have a series of live zoom calls to give participants a chance to connect with other members of the group.
 Each call will have a section for small group sharing and connection exercises.
 Depending on the number of people who attend each call, we may split into smaller and go into breakout rooms for exercises.
 I tried to fix the dates based on availability of the first signups, but alas it is very difficult to coordinate across different peoples schedules, so I’ve just done my best and tried to include a mix of days so most people can at least attend one.
 The calls will be recorded and available to people who can’t make them live, and there will be another opportunity to connect through a private Signal group.

 The Signal group will offer a place for members to ask questions and share difficulties and learnings as they go through the course.
 It will also be a space to allow any members to set up peer led calls in addition to the calls I will be hosting as part of the course itself.

 Personalising a Psychedelic Approach